twks-cohort/nine-lab-platform-eks-base/README.md

 </div>
 <br />

+This `base` pipeline is limited to all and only those components of EKS that will be fully managed by AWS.
+Deployments, version changes, and removal of the associated resource belong to AWS in the shared-responsibility model of IaaS vendor managed services.
+The pipeline owner directs only 'when' such changes occur by specifying version changes in the environment configuration or other similar practices of notifying AWS of a change to be made.

 ## current configuration

 * OIDC for service accounts (irsa) enabled and used by resulting admin kubeconfig, and for assumable roles